chrisjbillington/gil_load/README.md

 `av_sample_interval`.
 Over time, statistics are accumulated for what proportion of the time the GIL was held.
 Overall load, as well as 1 minute, 5 minute, and 15 minute exponential moving averages are computed.
-If `output` is not None, then it should be an open file (such as sys.stdout) or a filename (if the latter it will be opened in append mode), and the average GIL load will be written to this file approximately every `output_interval` seconds.
+If `output` is not None, then it should be an open file (e.g sys.stdout), a filename  (which will be opened in append mode), or a file descriptor.
+The average GIL load will be written to this file approximately every `output_interval` seconds.
 If `reset_counts` is `True`, then the accumulated statics from previous calls to `start()` and then `stop()` wil lbe cleared.
 If you do not clear the counts, then you can repeatedly sample the GIL usage of just a small segment of your